o3de/o3de.org/content/docs/user-guide/scripting/lua/_index.md

 ---
 linktitle: Lua
 title: Writing Lua Scripts in Open 3D Engine
-description: Use Lua scripting in Open 3D Engine to automate your game project.
+description: Use Lua in Open 3D Engine to automate your game project.
 toc: true
 weight: 100
 ---